Common Contract Issues in Business

-It is also worth noting that, when incorporating such obligations, the length of contracts and time between drafts can further aggravate clear and final understandings of duties.
-Stating supplier service obligations is a balancing act, ideally created in its own dedicated contract section that offers final clarity.
+It is also worth noting that, when incorporating such obligations, the length of business contracts and time between drafts can further aggravate clear and final understandings of duties.
+Stating supplier service obligations is a balancing act, ideally created in its dedicated contract section offering final clarity.

 5. Performance Metrics

-Last but not least, it is essential to include somewhere in your servicing contract the key performance indicators (KPIs) you intend to measure supplier performance against.
-Providing clear performance metrics is a procurement best practice and a show of good will.
-Doing do allows suppliers to understand what you expect of them and how you intend to track those expectations, rather than leaving satisfaction to situational chance.
+In your servicing contract, it is essential to include the key performance indicators (KPIs) you intend to measure supplier performance against.
+Providing clear performance metrics is a procurement best practice and a show of goodwill.
+Doing so allows suppliers to understand what you expect of them and how you intend to track those expectations, rather than leaving satisfaction to situational chance.